 If those were dollars, that’d be America’s GDP in roughly 1978/79.
 Go Carter.

 2.5 trillion different positions!
-And that’s limiting each joint to only 3 different positions, not the multitude of different degrees to which we can actually move a limb through its range of motion.
+And that’s limiting each joint to only three different positions, not the multitude of degrees to which we can actually move a limb through its range of motion.
 In case it’s unclear, that’s a LOT of options.

 Now, I will fully admit that most of our dancing doesn’t involve a good portion of those 2.5 trillion possibilities.
-Somewhere in that 2.5 trillion there are several variants of the fetal position and, aside from some hilarious Jack-and-Jill antics, I think most dances don’t involve that particular position for good reason.
+Somewhere in that 2.5 trillion, there are several variants of the fetal position and aside from some hilarious Jack-and-Jill antics, I think most dances don’t involve that particular position for a good reason.

 Cue a crappy little comic!

-So I’ll admit you may have a point if you’d like to argue that a non-trivial portion of those 2.5 trillion possibilities aren’t body postures that are directly useful in dance.
-Yes, even my kicks.
+So I’ll admit you may have a point if you’d like to argue that a non-trivial set of those 2.5 trillion possibilities aren’t body postures that are directly useful in dance.
+Yes, even my silly kicks.

 Whoah, I’m going off the deep end again, aren’t I?
 Reign it in, Joel.